teknomo/IdealFlowNetwork/README.md

 ```bash
 > pip install .
 ```
-It copies the package files to your Python environment.
+Copy the package files to your Python environment.

 ## Getting Started